MSP-LTER/IM_Handbook/README.md

 		- Box: UMN's Box Secure Storage that is compliant with its IRB standards for storing private, restricted data.
 This is especially used by those storing interview data.
 		- Esri Geodtabase

+Data housed on Mary's computer additionally gets backed up on-site to a Synology server and remotely to iCloud.

 <a id="tools-we-develop-and-maintain"></a>
 ## Tools we develop and maintain